 Our applications for a Higher Education Bursary will open in the Autumn Term.

 How will I know if I have been successful?

-We will be in contact in November to confirm if you have been awarded a HE bursary.
-If you are awarded a bursary you will receive 50% of this in December with the following 50% awarded in April.
+Once we have assessed your bursary application we will be in touch with you to confirm the outcome.
+If you are awarded a bursary you will receive 50% of this during the autumn term with the following 50% awarded in April 2024.
 Awards are dependent on achieving 85% attendance.